 The Psychology of Resource Scarcity

-According to research by Dr. Jiaying Zhao, Canada Research Chair in Behavioural Sustainability, scarcity does not only signify a lack of resources—it also presents challenging psychological demands on a person.
-Zhao’s research has shown that scarcity can hinder cognitive function, which in itself may worsen the condition of scarcity.
+But according to Dr. Jiaying Zhao, Canada Research Chair in Behavioural Sustainability, scarcity isn’t just a lack of resources—it also creates psychological demands on a person.
+Zhao’s research has shown that scarcity can hinder cognitive function and lead individuals to make decisions that worsen their condition.

-Zhao and her research team are identifying how scarcity leads to neglect; what consequences arise from scarcity of environmental resources, such as food or water; how scarcity can result in failure to engage in environmental action; and how resource inequality induces the experience of scarcity.
+Zhao and her research team are identifying how scarcity leads to neglect and what can be done to reduce the cognitive burden of poverty.
+They are also trying to determine what consequences arise from a scarcity of environmental resources, such as food or water, as well as how scarcity results in a failure to engage in environmental action.

 Zhao’s research will not only further our understanding of scarcity and its effect on thinking and behaviour, but also provide insights into human behaviour and decision-making in general.
 More importantly, her research could lead to policy changes on social issues like poverty and sustainability.